By Tom Brown | September 05 2017

 Creating a content calendar to plan in your decided next steps with this old content, and to schedule pieces of new content can be a great way to draw everything together and make it seem more manageable.

 You’ve now got all the steps you need to audit your content and make a plan of action for how to tackle each piece.

-I know that it can seem like a difficult task, particularly when some of that content might be hidden in the inbox of the sales department but honestly, it will be worth taking the time.
+I know it can seem like a challenging task, particularly when some of that content might be hidden in the inbox of the sales department but honestly, it will be worth taking the time.

 Completed your content audit and not sure what to do next?
 Click below to download our free resource, 'The Beginner's Guide to Content Strategy and Implementation', and turn your audit into content that works.

 Head of Content at BabelQuest responsible for steering and implementing the content roadmap.
 PhD Creative Writing at the University of Southampton and novelist with Sparkling Books.